Can I Join the Army with a Misdemeanor on My Record?

 - Desecration of the American flag.

 - Desecration of a grave.

-- Domestic battery/violence, not considered Lautenburg Amendment (Note: The Army classifies this as a serious offense, even if charged/convicted as a misdemeanor.
-See below for Lautenburg Amendment Definition).
+- Domestic battery/violence, not considered Lautenberg Amendment (Note: The Army classifies this as a serious offense, even if charged/convicted as a misdemeanor.
+See below for Lautenberg Amendment Definition).

 - Driving while drugged or intoxicated, or driving while ability impaired (Note: The Army classifies this as a serious offense, even if charged/convicted as a misdemeanor.).

 - Failure to stop and render aid after an accident.